isc-projects/bind9/doc/notes/notes-9.21.2.rst

   addresses being used instead of the correct server addresses.
   :gl:`#4850`

-- Don't allow statistics-channel if libxml2 and libjson-c are unsupported.
+- Don't allow :any:`statistics-channels` if libxml2 and libjson-c are
+  not configured.

-  When the libxml2 and libjson-c libraries are not supported, the statistics channel can't return anything useful, so it is now disabled.
-Use of `statistics-channel` in `named.conf` is a fatal error. :gl:`#4895`
+  When BIND 9 is not configured with the libxml2 and libjson-c libraries, the use of the :any:`statistics-channels` option is a fatal error.  :gl:`#4895`

-- Separate DNSSEC validation from the long-running tasks.
+- Separate DNSSEC validation from long-running tasks.

-  As part of the KeyTrap \[CVE-2023-50387\] mitigation, the DNSSEC CPU- intensive operations were offloaded to a separate threadpool that we use to run other tasks that could affect the networking latency.

-  If that threadpool is running some long-running tasks like RPZ, catalog zone processing, or zone file operations, it would delay DNSSEC validations to a point where the resolving signed DNS records would fail.

-  Split the CPU-intensive and long-running tasks into separate threadpools in a way that the long-running tasks don't block the CPU- intensive operations. :gl:`#4898`
+  Split CPU-intensive and long-running tasks into separate threadpools in a way that the long-running tasks - like RPZ, catalog zone processing, or zone file operations - don't block CPU-intensive operations like DNSSEC validations. :gl:`#4898`

-- Fix assertion failure when processing access control lists.
+- Fix an assertion failure when processing access control lists.

-  The named process could terminate unexpectedly when processing ACL.
+  The :iscman:`named` process could terminate unexpectedly when processing ACLs.
 This has been fixed. :gl:`#4908`

-- Fix bug in Offline KSK that is using ZSK with unlimited lifetime.
+- Fix a bug in Offline KSK using a ZSK with an unlimited lifetime.

-  If the ZSK has unlimited lifetime, the timing metadata "Inactive" and "Delete" cannot be found and is treated as an error, preventing the zone to be signed.
-This has been fixed. :gl:`#4914`
+  If the ZSK had an unlimited lifetime, the timing metadata ``Inactive`` and ``Delete`` could not be found and were treated as an error, preventing the zone from being signed.
+This has been fixed.
+  :gl:`#4914`

 - Limit the outgoing UDP send queue size.

-  If the operating system UDP queue gets full and the outgoing UDP sending starts to be delayed, BIND 9 could exhibit memory spikes as it tries to enqueue all the outgoing UDP messages.
-Try a bit harder to deliver the outgoing UDP messages synchronously and if that fails, drop the outgoing DNS message that would get queued up and then timeout on the client side. :gl:`#4930`
+  If the operating system UDP queue got full and the outgoing UDP sending started to be delayed, BIND 9 could exhibit memory spikes as it tried to enqueue all the outgoing UDP messages.
+It now tries to deliver the outgoing UDP messages synchronously; if that fails, it drops the outgoing DNS message that would get queued up and then timeout on the client side. :gl:`#4930`

-- Do not set SO_INCOMING_CPU.
+- Do not set ``SO_INCOMING_CPU``.

-  We currently set SO_INCOMING_CPU incorrectly, and testing by Ondrej shows that fixing the issue by setting affinities is worse than letting the kernel schedule threads without constraints.
-So we should not set SO_INCOMING_CPU anymore. :gl:`#4936`
+  Remove the ``SO_INCOMING_CPU`` setting as kernel scheduling performs better without constraints. :gl:`#4936`

-- Fix the 'rndc dumpdb' command's error reporting.
+- Fix the :option:`rndc dumpdb` command's error reporting.

-  The 'rndc dumpdb' command wasn't reporting errors which occurred when starting up the database dump process by named, like, for example, a permission denied error for the 'dump-file' file.
+  The :option:`rndc dumpdb` command was not reporting errors that occurred when :iscman:`named` started up the database dump process.
+  This has been fixed. :gl:`#4944`

+- Fix long-running incoming transfers.

+  Incoming transfers that took longer than 30 seconds would stop reading from the TCP stream and the incoming transfer would be indefinitely stuck, causing BIND 9 to hang during shutdown.

+  This has been fixed, and the :any:`max-transfer-time-in` and :any:`max-transfer-idle-in` timeouts are now honored. :gl:`#4949`

+- Fix an assertion failure when receiving DNS responses over TCP.

+  When matching the received Query ID in the TCP connection, an invalid Query ID could cause an assertion failure.
 This has been fixed.
-  Note, however, that 'rndc dumpdb' performs asynchronous writes, so errors can also occur during the dumping process, which will not be reported back to 'rndc', but which will still be logged by named.
-  :gl:`#4944`

-- Fix long-running incoming transfers.

-  Incoming transfers that took longer than 30 seconds would stop reading from the TCP stream and the incoming transfer would be indefinitely stuck causing BIND 9 to hang during shutdown.

-  This has been fixed and the `max-transfer-time-in` and `max-transfer- idle-in` timeouts are now honoured. :gl:`#4949`

-- Fix assertion failure when receiving DNS responses over TCP.

-  When matching the received Query ID in the TCP connection, an invalid received Query ID can very rarely cause assertion failure. :gl:`#4952`
+  :gl:`#4952`

 Known Issues